Polyphenols

 Polyphenols are naturally occurring compounds found in plants, contributing to their color, flavor, and health benefits.
 There are four main types of polyphenols:

-Polyphenols act as antioxidants, neutralising harmful free radicals in the body to protect cells and reduce the risk of diseases.
+Polyphenols act as antioxidants, neutralizing harmful free radicals in the body to protect cells and reduce the risk of diseases.

 Benefits of Polyphenols

-3. Enhance Gut Health - Polyphenols feed beneficial gut bacteria, improving digestion and supporting the microbiome.
+- Feed beneficial gut bacteria, promoting digestion and a balanced microbiome.

 Foods Rich in Polyphenols